 Circular Quay also gives you access to the city’s ferry system and you can easily take a ferry ride to Luna Park, Manly Beach or simply do a loop and come back to where you started.

-Keep walking up King Street and savour all the brilliant antique shops, quaint coffee shops and a milk and cookie bar I know you won’t be able to walk past.
+Keep walking up King Street and savour all the brilliant antique shops and quaint coffee shops I know you won’t be able to walk past.
 King Street is also a great place to get your shop on, there are shops here to suit everyone’s needs, including a very quirky button shop.
 After you’ve visited Newtown, visit d’Albora Marinas for something completely different and off the tourist path.
 Scope out the beautiful boats, take in a less seen view of Sydney’s landmarks and stop in somewhere for waterfront lunch.

 At some stage you’ll feel the need to check out King’s Cross and, don’t worry, nobody is judging you.
 If you’re a little less on the wild side, visit the Cross during the afternoon.
 Hinky Dinks, located in Darlinghurst on the fringe of the Cross, is an insanely cool 1950s style bar.
 While this place may look small, it fits in a throng of very happy customers enjoying fresh popcorn and amazing cocktails served by attentive and creative bartenders.